Skip to main content

 Sellers of listed services

-If you provide listed services through an online marketplace, like a website or app, there are proposed changes coming that might affect you.
+If you provide listed services through an online marketplace, like a website or app, there are some changes that might affect you.

-If you’re non-GST-registered, give the information below to your online marketplace (like Bookabach) or listing intermediary before 1 April to avoid issues.
+If you’re not GST-registered, give the information below to your online marketplace (like Bookabach) or listing intermediary to avoid issues.

 • Name